 The cabinet has to make decisions which are in line with the council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the council as a whole to decide.

 Chairman of the council

-The first council meeting of the year (held in May) is devoted largely to appointing the council Chairman (currently Cllr Anthony Williams) and Vice Chairman (Cllr Keith Budden) and agreeing membership of committees and council representatives on outside bodies.
+The first council meeting of the year (held in May) is devoted largely to appointing the council Chairman (currently Cllr Keith Budden) and Vice Chairman (Cllr Adam Carew) and agreeing membership of committees and council representatives on outside bodies.